Ab Initio Free Energy Surfaces for Coupled Ion-Electron Transfer

 In this Letter, we show that in the presence of such anisotropy, ET can become coupled to a classical collective variable (CV) that characterizes the broken symmetry.
 This is suggested by the fact that the nuclear ensembles, when conditioned on different values of the CV, are generally distinct.
-As a result, the Marcus curves associated with each value may differ in curvature or vertical shift, and the reaction landscape is more appropriately viewed as a 2D manifold of Marcus curves parametrized by the anisotropic CV.
+As a result, the Marcus curves associated with each value may differ in curvature, vertical shift, and electronic coupling.
+The reaction landscape is thus more appropriately viewed as a 2D manifold of Marcus curves parametrized by the classical CV.

-Extensions of Marcus theory to cases in which ET is coupled to another degree of freedom have already found widespread applications.
+Extensions of Marcus theory to cases in which ET is coupled to another degree of freedom have already found applications.
 Proton-coupled electron transfer (PCET) generalizes Marcus theory by extending the reaction coordinate to include a proton degree of freedom \cite{Nocera_PCET,Schiffer_PCET}.
-However, the proton is typically treated quantum mechanically and associated with a reaction coordinate involving vibronic excitations, precluding a straightforward generalization to the case when ET is coupled to a classical CV.
-More recently, coupled ion-electron transfer (CIET) has emerged as a framework to explain the rates of redox reactions in commercial lithium-ion battery electrodes \cite{Stenlid_2024,LIB_Science}.
-In this theory, the Marcus ET coordinate is coupled to a classical ion transfer (IT) coordinate related to the distance from the electrode-electrolyte interface, and the resulting rate expressions fit the experimentally observed current-voltage curves better than rate expressions that do not take into account ion-electron coupling \cite{LFP_Images,LIB_Science,Bazant_CIET}.
+However, the proton is typically treated quantum mechanically and associated with a reaction coordinate involving vibronic excitations rather than a classical CV.
+More recently, coupled ion-electron transfer (CIET) has emerged as a framework to rationalize the rates of redox reactions in commercial lithium-ion battery electrodes \cite{Stenlid_2024,LIB_Science}.
+In this theory, the Marcus ET coordinate is coupled to a classical ion transfer (IT) coordinate related to the distance from the electrode-electrolyte interface, and the resulting rate expressions fit the experimentally observed current-overpotential curves significantly better than rate expressions that do not account for ion-electron coupling \cite{LFP_Images,LIB_Science,Bazant_CIET}.
 Unlike methods which use a single ground-state pathway determination to compute the barrier, CIET requires integration over such paths for a band of electrode states in order to directly derive the current-overpotential relationship \cite{Abraham2025_lambda_eff,Bazant_CIET,Yoon_2026}.